Open communication and control of your process

 The Collaborative process requires spouses to provide full financial disclosure and to be open to requests for financial disclosure, and any relevant information, from the other spouse.
 Discussions during the Collaborative process are open and honest and without prejudice (cannot be used outside of the Collaborative process).

 It is important in the collaborative process that clients and other professionals commit to open and respectful communication.
 Spouses may not always agree but with the guidance of the professionals they can express their differences in an effective and solution oriented way.
 The Collaborative process focuses on many principals and expectations of the spouse’s and the professionals.
-A few of these are as follows:

 1. Address the problems and concerns at hand.
 Do not blame each other.
 No insults.